-There will be a minimum of 10 immersions focusing on underwater archaeological survey exploring the Ancient Port of Sanitja and the coast of the Cape of Cavalleria.
+There will be a minimum of 7 hours diving focusing on underwater archaeological survey exploring the Ancient Port of Sanitja and the coast of the Cape of Cavalleria.
 The aim of this project is to identify structures of the Roman city of Sanisera and underwater shipwrecks, as well as the associated cargo including amphora and anchors.

 The port of Sanitja was not only occupied by Romans.
 There are also ruins of a Muslim mosque and an English defense tower which lead us to believe that we could find other vessels from these time periods.
 During the last years of survey, several anchors and three shipwrecks from the XVI-XIX centuries were discovered.

 Students will learn the basics about traditional Mediterranean shipbuilding, as well as learning which tools, instruments and methods are the most suitable in order to restore old vessels.
 Participants will also attend lectures on Roman shipwrecks, Roman amphora and Mediterranean shipbuilding techniques.